Wadi Shawka hiking trail is one of the best beginner-level hikes in the UAE. Here is a detailed guide to the Wadi Shawka dam to pools hike.

 On the way to wadi Shawka and the pools

-In order to get to wadi Shawka and the the pools, we continued following the path to the right until we reached a shaded sitting area.
+In order to get to wadi Shawka itself and the pools, we continued following the path to the right until we reached a shaded sitting area.
 From there we took a left turn towards the other bigger valley.

 As soon as you are in the big valley, continue walking to the right aiming towards white telecommunication tower.
 Once you approach the tower, keep going right until you reach Wadi Shawka.

 Since it was getting dark, we had to head back.
-Instead of following exact same route, we skipped going through the big valley, and took the dirt road in wadi Shawka and turned right towards the biking trails a bit later.
-We have reached the middle part of before mentioned man-made staircases through the trail winding around the left hand side of the mountain.
+Instead of following the same route, we skipped going through the big valley.
+Instead, we took the dirt road in wadi Shawka and turned right to the mountain bike trails a bit later.
+We have reached the middle part of the before-mentioned man-made staircases through the trail winding around the left-hand side of the mountain.

 Download and follow this trail on your Wikiloc app

-How to Prepare for Wadi Shawka Hike
+How to Prepare for Wadi Shawka Hike in the UAE

 Shawka Pools- my humble opinion